MicrosoftDocs/sdk-api/sdk-api-src/content/ktmw32/nf-ktmw32-readonlyenlistment.md

 ---
 UID: NF:ktmw32.ReadOnlyEnlistment
 title: ReadOnlyEnlistment function (ktmw32.h)
 description: Requests that the specified enlistment be converted to a read-only enlistment.
-A read-only enlistment cannot participate in the outcome of the transaction and is not durably recorded for recovery.
+A read-only enlistment cannot participate in the outcome of the transaction and is not durably recorded for recovery.helpviewer_keywords: ["ReadOnlyEnlistment","ReadOnlyEnlistment function [Files]","fs.readonlyenlistment","ktmw32/ReadOnlyEnlistment"]
 old-location: fs\readonlyenlistment.htm
 tech.root: ktm
 ms.assetid: a6411fad-8ad0-4a31-9e09-0c18dd384634